-The ToF signal measured for 1032 consecutive shots, corresponding to the mapped target points in Figures 3(b) and 3(c), is shown in Figure 5(a), where the line and shaded area represent the average and the standard deviation of the signals, respectively.
+The time-of-flight signal measured for 1032 consecutive shots, corresponding to the mapped target points in Fig. 3(b-c), is shown in Fig. 5(a), where the line and shaded area represent the average and the standard deviation of the signals, respectively.
 Two distinct peaks can be identified on the signal.
-The first peak corresponds to the so-called gamma flash, produced by high-energy photons generated during the laser-plasma interaction, which can be used as a reference time for the arrival of the laser pulses.
-The second peak in the signal corresponds to the incoming charged particles, protons and heavier ions reaching the scintillator at a later time depending on their energy $E_i$ .
+A first peak corresponds to the so-called gamma-flash, produced by high-energy photons generated during the laser-plasma interaction, which can be used as a reference time for the arrival of the laser pulses.
+The second peak in the signal corresponds to the incoming charged particles, protons and heavier ions, reaching the scintillator at a later time depending on their energy $E_i$ .